joshkohane/Bomb-Squad/README.md

 # Bomb-Squad

 [Bomb Squad](https://joshkohane.github.io/Bomb-Squad/) is a high-anxiety bomb-defusing experience.
 Each level, a player will have a blank code.
-They must guess the letters for the code one at a time before the timer runs out and the bomb explodes.
+They must guess the code one letter at a time before the timer runs out and the bomb explodes.
 The player will also only have a certain number of guesses before the bomb goes off.
 Upon a correct guess of the code, the player will move up one level.
 Each level, the clock will move faster and faster, giving them less time to guess the word.

 ## Technologies